Eashwar93/ROS_coraledge_inference/README.md

 # ROS_coraledge_inference

 ## This package is being debugged at the moment.
-Will be release before end of september as I have limited time these days :(
+Will be released before end of september as I have limited time these days :(

 ## Prerequisites:
 1. A linux Machine x86_64 with ROS installed